jkeifer/410Labs/Lab4/README.md

 =================================
 for GEOG 410/510 winter term 2015

 **Lab 4 Overview**

 Imagine you are a GIS professional working for Mountain Man Housing Intl, LLC.
-In a typical day you respond to many requests from mountain men around the country looking for suitable locations for thier mountain shacks.
+In a typical day you respond to many requests from mountain men around the country looking for suitable locations for their mountain shacks.
 Currently, you complete all of the required analysis manually, but given some recent python classes you believe a python script could automate many of the standard requests you encounter from your